Upper Darby Township, Pennsylvania: Government and politics

 In the 2020 presidential election, Democrat Joe Biden received 71.1% of the vote in Upper Darby with Republican Donald Trump receiving 28.9%.
 In the 2016 presidential election, Democrat Hillary Clinton received 25,475 votes (66.3%), Republican Donald Trump received 11,967 (31.1%) votes, with independent candidates receiving just over 1,000 votes in Upper Darby.

 In the 2016 U.S. Senate race, Democrat Katie McGinty received 23,294 votes over Republican Pat Toomey, who received 13,539 votes in Upper Darby.
 Upper Darby is in Pennsylvania's 5th Congressional district, currently represented by Democrat Mary Gay Scanlon.

 In the Pennsylvania legislature, Upper Darby is represented by Democrat Gina Curry in the 164th District and Democrat Heather Boyd is in the 163rd House District.
 Upper Darby is in the 26th Pennsylvania Senate District, represented by Democrat Tim Kearney.

-In local politics, Democrats hold an 6-5 majority of the town council seats as well as the mayor's office; all nine seats on the school board are held by Democrats.
+In local politics, Democrats hold an 11-0 majority of the town council seats as well as the mayor's office; all nine seats on the school board are held by Democrats.

 On January 2, 2024, Democrat Ed Brown was sworn in as Upper Darby's first black mayor.

 Education

 Public schools

 Upper Darby Township's public education is provided by the Upper Darby School District.
 In all, the 12 public schools plus the Kindergarten Center serve nearly 12,000 students.
-The district has one high school, Upper Darby High School, two middle schools, Beverly Hills Middle School and Drexel Hill Middle School, and 10 public elementary schools.
+The district has one high school, Upper Darby High School, three middle schools, Beverly Hills Middle School, Clifton Heights Middle School and Drexel Hill Middle School, and 10 public elementary schools.
 In addition to Upper Darby, Secane, Clifton Heights, and Millbourne students attend the Upper Darby School District.
 Established in 1895, Upper Darby High School is one of the largest brick and mortar high schools in Pennsylvania with almost 4,000 students.
+Clifton Heights Middle School is being built with an expected opening date of August 2026.